Brad Keselowski: 2012: Championship year

 In addition to continuing running in the Sprint Cup Series and a limited Nationwide Series schedule for Penske Racing, Keselowski has competed in a limited number of Camping World Truck Series races for his own team as a teammate to Parker Kligerman.

 Statistically, 2012 was Keselowski's best Sprint Cup season to date: he won five races on the way to winning his first Sprint Cup championship.
 Keselowski started the year by memorably posting pictures and status updates via Twitter from his car during a red flag period.
 Cars were stopped on the track when a mechanical failure on Juan Pablo Montoya's car caused it to run into a jet dryer under caution at the Daytona 500, leading to a large fire that damaged the track surface, which had to be repaired before the race could be concluded.
 Keselowski was caught up in a crash on lap 188 and finished 32nd.

-On March 18 he won his first race of the season, the Food City 500 at Bristol.
+On March 18, 2012, he won his first race of the season, the Food City 500 at Bristol.
 He also won the Aaron's 499 at Talladega from a late-race restart and a push from Kyle Busch that allowed him to overtake Matt Kenseth.
 It was the first time since Dave Marcis in 1976 that Dodge won a Sprint Cup Series race at Talladega and only the fourth win at the track for the automaker.
 (This also proved to be Dodge's last win at the track as the manufacturer left NASCAR following the end of the 2012 season.)

-On June 30, Keselowski picked up his 3rd win at Kentucky Speedway, the first driver to win three races in the 2012 Cup season and joining Kyle Busch as the first two-time Sprint Cup winners of the race at Kentucky.
-Beginning with Kentucky, Keselowski went on a hot streak that lasted to the season finale at Homestead that ultimately earned him his Sprint Cup title.
-In these 19 races, he only finished worse than 11th twice (30th at Bristol and 15th at Homestead).
+On June 30, 2012, Keselowski picked up his third win at Kentucky Speedway, the first driver to win three races in the 2012 Cup season and joining Kyle Busch as the first two-time Sprint Cup winners of the race at Kentucky.
+Beginning with Kentucky, Keselowski went on a hot streak that lasted to the season finale at Homestead, ultimately earning him his Sprint Cup title.
+In these nineteen races, he only finished worse than eleventh twice (30th at Bristol and fifteenth at Homestead).

-Keselowski won the first Nationwide series race to be contested at the Indianapolis Motor Speedway, the Indiana 250.
-Although Penske Racing has fifteen victories in the Indianapolis 500, this was the team's first NASCAR triumph at the track.
+Keselowski won the first Nationwide Series race to be contested at the Indianapolis Motor Speedway, the Indiana 250.
+Although Penske Racing had fifteen prior victories in the Indianapolis 500, this was the team's first NASCAR triumph at the track.

 In August 2012, Keselowski put himself in second place at the Nationwide race at Watkins Glen.
-He led the closing stages but several cautions ended up putting his old rival Carl Edwards to the lead; with two laps to go Keselowski fell back to second place and Edwards charged for the win and in victory lane, he confirmed he and Keselowski no longer dislike each other; Keselowski in his review said the same confirmation.
+He led the closing stages but several cautions ended up putting his old rival Carl Edwards in the lead; with two laps to go Keselowski fell back to second place and Edwards charged for the win and in victory lane, he confirmed he and Keselowski no longer dislike each other; Keselowski in his review said the same confirmation.